Term | Description |

 eviction policy | The eviction policy that is used in Tair is the same as the eviction policy of Redis.
 For more information, see Key eviction. |

-DB | Each Tair instance can contain up to 256 databases: DB 0 to DB 255.
-By default, data is written to DB 0. |
+DB | Database.
+Tair supports 256 databases (DB 0 to DB 255).
+By default, data is written to DB 0.
+You cannot modify the total number of databases. |